foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 If you get stuck on a particular step, please first ensure that all commands in black text quotes entered *exactly* as they appear.

 Troubleshooting assistance for this guide can be found on the official Foundry Discord.
 Copy the link from the specific step number (ie: C31) you are having difficulty with and then post in the **#install-and-connection** channel on the [Foundry Discord](https://discord.gg/foundryvtt).

-Oracle often changes the layout and labeling of their console, meaning the descriptions before logging into your instance via SSH may not be accurate.
-This guide assumes that you are able to navigate through in the event this happens.

 >Was your A1 **instance disabled** or **reclaimed**?
 >